The short answer is yes and the scariest thing is that people don't realise that they are routinely exposed to the sun through their regular clothing.

-We decided to establish Solbari as we were so shocked to discover that regular clothing often lets 20% of UV rays through the fabric.
+We decided to establish Solbari as we were shocked to discover that regular clothing often lets 20% of UV rays through the fabric.
 Skin cancer is due to the accumulation of sun exposure, so to be continually exposed to the sun without even realising it is a national scandal in Australia where 2 in 3 will get diagnosed with skin cancer by the age of 70.

-A quick google search will reveal that countless people are getting severely sunburnt through their regular clothes.
+A quick Google search will reveal that countless people are getting severely sunburnt through their regular clothes.

 A person on www.britishexpat.com commented on this subject: "I live In central Queensland... a couple of months ago I spent 4 hours doing my mates garden... had what I thought was a sensible shirt on... that night when I got home...
-I was so badly burnt on my back that my shirt was sticking to me... in this climate you can burn through normal clothes..."
+I was so badly burnt on my back that my shirt was sticking to me... in this climate, you can burn through normal clothes..."

 Another person commented on the same subject: "I got sunburnt through an all in one swimming costume, all on my belly!
-So yes, you can get sunburnt through fabric.
+So yes, you can get sunburnt through the fabric.
 Scared."

 The chances of being diagnosed with skin cancer or melanoma are significantly increased if a person is routinely exposed to the sun, so retirees who travel regularly or those who work outside are particularly at risk.